atbcb/ICTTestingBaseline/docs/01Keyboard.md

 ## Limitations, Assumptions, or Exceptions
 * This test was written to be performed on a standard physical keyboard for a Windows PC.
 While keyboard emulators (such as on-screen keyboards, alternate keyboards, speech input, etc.) may be utilized, testing instructions may differ.
 Mouse Keys (a Windows and Mac OS feature that enables control of the mouse pointer by keyboard) is not a keyboard emulator.
 * The determination for the exception in 2.1.1 whether "the underlying function requires input that depends on the path of the user's movement and not just the endpoints" is not included in this test.
-* Per Conformance Requirement 5, all content on the Web page (whether or not it is used to meet other success criteria) must meet SC 2.1.2
+* Per Conformance Requirement 5, all content on the screen or Web page (whether or not it is used to meet other success criteria) must meet SC 2.1.2

 ## Test Procedure for SC 2.1.1 Keyboard
 ### Identify Content